🖨️ Print / Save Agenda

 Scaling What Matters: Building on Economic Evidence to Help Inform Policy

 As Canada progresses toward a more aligned approach to comprehensive genomic profiling (CGP) in metastatic cancer care, economic evidence is emerging as a central lever for advancing shared understanding across clinical, policy, and patient communities.
-This session will explore how the cost and benefit findings can clarify the value of CGP from multiple vantage points and support a more coordinated national dialogue.
-Panelists will reflect on how economic insights can be translated into strategic, scalable insights to inform future system planning.
-The discussion will emphasize where stakeholder priorities converge and how economic considerations can be used to inform coordinated CGP planning across provinces.
+Drawing on findings from Precision in Practice, CCRAN's national cost and benefit analysis developed in partnership with Signal49 Research, this session will explore how economic evidence can clarify the value of CGP from multiple vantage points and support a more coordinated national dialogue.

 Guiding objectives include: